DataDog/hiring-engineers/answers.md

 * Take a simple web app ([in any of our supported languages](http://docs.datadoghq.com/libraries/)) that you've already built and instrument your code with dogstatsd.
 This will create **metrics**.

-I used a motorcycle social web app I built where users upload motorcycle photos and upvote/downvote their favorites.
+I used a motorcycle social web app I built in Sinatra where users upload motorcycle photos and upvote/downvote their favorites.

 I created a helper module that is called when the main photos page is requested.